Friday, April 12, 2013

 Crashing into the silence,

-astounding me and bringing me my knees.
+astounding me and bringing me to my knees.

 I am pulled down